justincdotme/bookme/readme.md

 # bookMe
  bookMe is a PHP5 application for booking and managing rental property reservations.

+ Version 2 is in the works, please see the development branch for a sneak preview.

  The goal of this project was to create a fully functional property booking application from scratch using MVC architecture.

  The following features were required for this project: